foreverwildpalms/graphql/README.md

-# graphql
-"To Do" with GraphQL
+## To Do with GraphQL

+Study App

+- React
+- Apollo GraphQL
+- Mock server with json-graphql-server